eagle9/palgo/binary-tree-paths/README.md

-480. Binary Tree Paths
+257. Binary Tree Paths
-Description
+Easy

 Given a binary tree, return all root-to-leaf paths.

-Example
-Given the following binary tree:
+Note: A leaf is a node with no children.

+Example:

+Input:

    1
  /   \
 2     3
  \
   5

+Output: ["1->2->5", "1->3"]

-All root-to-leaf paths are:
+Explanation: All root-to-leaf paths are: 1->2->5, 1->3

-[
-  "1->2->5",
-  "1->3"
-]
-Related Problems
-717. tree longest path with same value company apple, google, facebook
+0 ~ 6 months6 months ~ 1 year1 year ~ 2 years
+Facebook | 13

+Similar:
+Path Sum II Medium
+Smallest String Starting From Leaf Medium